 Why do you suppose this woman needed to consult the “Ask” columnist about her challenge?
 Could it be, as John Grey stated in his book, Men are from Mars and Women are from Venus that women tend to solve problems by committee and she needed several opinions?
 Or could it be that this woman was not confident enough in herself to chat with her neighbor about the problem?
 After all, she did ask for a “neighborly” solution—leading one to believe that she was not an extremist on the issue.
 But, why does this woman think she needs a referee to help her?

 I find it both interesting and disturbing that so many people believe they have to seek outside guidance for simple problems like the above.
 What ever happened to sincere communication?
 When did we quit talking to one another?
+Where’s the personal responsibility?

-The other day I heard a Trader Joe’s radio commercial that made a pungent point.
+Recently I heard a Trader Joe’s radio commercial that made a pungent point.
 The announcer stated that, unlike their competition, Trader Joe’s does not have big screen monitors in their stores.
 Rather, the announcer stated that one would only find customers engaged in lively conversation with other customers and crew members at their stores.
 I thought about this when I visited my local bank branch later that day as there was a huge screen with some sort of programming on it.
 I guess it was to keep me occupied so I would not talk to other bank customers about how long the line was and why they did not have more help scheduled for the afternoon?

-Talking is Good
+Talking is Good for Personal Responsibility

 In contrast to what we all learned in school, talking is good.
 Listening to another person’s point of view and experiencing their window on the world eliminates distrust, misunderstanding, and encourages possibilities.
 What happened to sincere communication with others?
 In the above cigar smoke challenge, the woman could have acknowledged the cigar smoker’s right to enjoy a cigar on his own patio while also explaining the challenge she was having with his smoke ending up in her house.
 On this subject, I firmly believe that two people can have a reasonable discussion leading to resolution.